Does Nivea Test on Animals in 2023?

 Does Nivea Test on Animals?
 Nivea has been a household name for many years.
-It supplies millions of people with self-care products on a daily basis.
+It supplies millions of people with self-care products daily.

 However, when you’re a vegan, you may have to research the company a little.
 So, does Nivea test on animals?

-Let’s take a look at the company’s practices and whether or not you can use its products as an animal lover.
+Let’s look at the company’s practices and whether or not you can use its products as an animal lover.

 Does Nivea Test on Animals?